skyscrapers/terraform-loadbalancers/elb_only_ssl_no_s3logs/README.md

 - Default: 60
 - The time in seconds to allow for connections to drain.

-### instance_port
-- Int
-- Default: 80
-- The port on the instance to route to

-### instance_protocol
-- String
-- Default: "http"
-- The protocol to use to the instance.
-Valid values are HTTP, HTTPS, TCP, or SSL

-### lb_port
-- Boolean
-- default: 80
-- The port to listen on for the load balancer

-### lb_protocol
-- String
-- Default: "http"
-- The protocol to listen on.
-Valid values are HTTP, HTTPS, TCP, or SSL

 ### instance_ssl_port
 - Int
 - Default: 443